 Several conditions can cause severe bouts of coughing in adults.
 These may be the result of an acute, short-term illness or allergy.
 They may also be chronic and last for many weeks, months, or even years.

-- cigarette smoking: Smoker’s cough can be wet or dry, and may induce vomiting, and other severe health issues such as emphysema.
+- Cigarette smoking.
+Cigarette smoking causes smoker’s cough.
+It can be wet or dry, and may induce vomiting, and other

-- postnasal drip: The mucus that is produced drips down the throat, triggering coughing bouts that can cause vomiting.
+- Postnasal drip.
+Postnasal drip is when mucus that’s produced drips down the throat, triggering coughing bouts that can cause vomiting.

-- asthma: Coughing, wheezing, breathlessness, and excessive production of mucus are all symptoms of asthma.
+- Asthma.
+Symptoms of asthma include coughing, wheezing, breathlessness, and excessive production of mucus.
 These symptoms can also cause vomiting.

 - Acid reflux and gastroesophageal reflux disease (GERD).
 Acid reflux and GERD can both cause irritation in the lower esophagus.
 This can trigger coughing and a sore throat, among other symptoms.

-- acute bronchitis: This type of infection causes a cough that may produce large amounts of mucus, which can create gagging and vomiting.
-A dry, wheezing cough that is intense enough to trigger vomiting may continue to linger for weeks after the infection has dissipated.
+- Acute bronchitis.
+Acute bronchitis causes a cough that may produce large amounts of mucus, which can create gagging and vomiting.
+A dry, wheezing cough that’s intense enough to trigger vomiting may continue to linger for weeks after the infection has dissipated.

-- pneumonia: This infection can produce extreme bouts of coughing and vomiting as a result of mucus being expelled from the lungs, or from a severe, postnasal drip.
+- Pneumonia.
+Pneumonia can produce extreme bouts of coughing and vomiting as a result of mucus being expelled from the lungs or from a severe, postnasal drip.

-- blood pressure medications: Angiotensin-converting enzyme (ACE) inhibitors sometimes causes severe, chronic coughing.
+- Some blood pressure medications.
+Angiotensin-converting enzyme (ACE) inhibitors is a blood pressure medication that sometimes causes severe, chronic coughing.
 ACE inhibitors are used to treat high blood pressure and heart failure.

 Some conditions that cause coughing-related vomiting in adults can have the same effect in children.
 These include pneumonia, bronchitis, asthma, cough variant asthma, postnasal drip, and acid reflux.

-- pertussis (whooping cough): This is a respiratory tract infection.
-It causes intense and rapid coughs.
-They typically drain the lungs of air, causing the person to gasp in oxygen.
+- Pertussis (whooping cough).
+This is a respiratory tract infection.
+It causes intense and rapid coughs that typically drain the lungs of air, causing the person to gasp in oxygen.
 This causes a whooping sound.
 Vomiting is a common reaction to these symptoms.